 3.14159265359.
 These variables were declared as frozen variables as they never change.

 The compiler infers the type of the variables from the values given.

 🍮 Setting and Declaring a Variable

-To declare or change are normal, changeable variable you should use 🍮.
+To declare or change a normal, changeable variable you should use 🍮.
 If the variable you want to set is already declared its value will be changed, given that it is not frozen; in that particular case an error message would be emitted.
 Otherwise the variable is declared in the current scope.

 🍮 moneyLeft 20 🍮 numberOfTimes“SmokeOnTheWater”WasPlayed 20348292837483929

 These variables were justifiably declared as changeable variables because they obviously change often.
 You should however always prefer frozen variables if you don’t intend to modify the variable.